kenjibailly/deep_dream_cli/README.md

-# How to install Deep Dream on Windows 10 using GPU
+# How to install Deep Dream on Windows 10 (Nvidia Cuda supported GPU)

 Note: If your graphics card isn't CUDA supported, things will not work.